keithrbennett/rexe/README.md

 #### -mb "Big String" Filter Mode

-In this mode, all standard input is combined into a single (possibly large) string, with newline characters joining the lines in the string.
+In this mode, all standard input is combined into a single (possibly large and possibly multiline) string.

-A good example of when you would use this is when you need to parse a multiline JSON or YAML representation of an object; you need to pass the entire (probably) multiline string to the parse method.
+A good example of when you would use this is when you need to parse a multiline JSON or YAML representation of an object; you need to pass all the standard input to the parse method.
 This is the mode that was used in the first rexe example in this article.